LabShengLi/nanome/index.md

 ```

 Run Nanome consensus pipeline for 5mC detection, if you use Singularity container, specify `-profile singularity`; for Docker container, use `-profile docker`.
-Below is an example use Singularity container:
+Below is an example of using Singularity container on JAX Sumner HPC:

 ```
 module load singularity